Coco Chanel: The Convent Couturie

 Entering The Hat Business

-Later, English businessman Arthur 'Boy' Capel believed in her talent enough to help finance her first millinery shop.
+Later, English businessman Arthur "Boy" Capel believed in Coco's talent enough to help finance her first shop.

 Stylish women noticed, and actresses began wearing them, helping spread her name in Paris society.